 US eyes more border prosecutions in shift for California

-Attorney Gene... .
-FILE--In this Feb.
+In this Feb.
 18, 2017, file photo, thousands take part in the ''Free the People Immigration March,'' to protest actions taken by President Donald Trump and his administration, in Los Angeles, Calif.
+Attorney General Jeff Sessions' new guidelines on border crimes suggest prosecutors in California will be forced to tow a narrow line, along with counterparts in Arizona, New Mexico and Texas.

 Add your comments below